treeverse/katacoda-playground/lakeFS-play/step3.md

 # Commit commands

-We could now commit our changes with the commit command The next command will commit all changes under master branch in th repository my-repo and add the message first commit:
+We could now commit our changes with the commit command

+The next command will commit all changes under master branch in th repository my-repo with the message first commit:
 `lakectl commit lakefs://my-repo@master --message "first commit"`{{execute}}

 We could now list the commits with the log command